rmccampbell/pythonpy/README.rst

 ::

-Ignore Errors if they pop up with (--i)
+Keep going if some rows raise Errors with (--i).
 ------------------------------------------------

 Get the local network ip